WICG/js-self-profiling/README.md

 If the sample buffer capacity is reached, the `onsamplebufferfull` event is sent to the `profiler` object.
 This stops profiling immediately.
 The trace may still be collected via `profiler.stop()` when this occurs.

+## Privacy and Security

+The primary concern with profiling JavaScript running on an event loop shared by multiple browsing contexts is ensuring that stack frames from cross-origin browsing contexts are not leaked.
+The spec aims to avoid the leakage of such frames by utilizing a ECMA-262 realm-based filtering approach, allowing isolation of frames in profiling sessions to a single realm / frame to comply with the same-origin policy.

+Another concern is the leaking of function names from foreign-origin scripts, which wouldn't normally be accessible without the resource participating in CORS.
+The spec aims to mitigate this by only including such foreign-origin functions if the resource that contains them passes a CORS check.
+For classic scripts, this means that functions are only included in traces if the `crossorigin` bit traditionally used for uncensoring `Error.stack` contents is present in the associated script tag, and the scripts passes a CORS check.

+As with any API that exposes accurate timing information, timing side-channel attacks are a risk.
+We are not aware of any new timing attacks enabled by this spec, but further analysis is necessary.

 ## Profile Format

 Space-efficient encodings are possible given the tree-like structure of profile stacks and the repeated strings in function names and filenames.
 A trie seems like a natural choice.
 A trie is also desirable because the raw uncompressed memory representation causes huge memory pressure and is more expensive to analyze (e.g. to count stack frequencies).